Regulation C10: Research Degrees (excluding Professional Doctorates)

 10.3 Every copy of a thesis submitted must include an abstract of a maximum of 300 words.

 10.4 The majority of the work that contributes to the thesis must have been undertaken since registering onto the current programme of study.
-Any work or any thesis previously submitted to a higher education institution, including Keele, cannot normally be re-submitted, except as part of re-examination.
-You can incorporate thesis work which has previously been submitted towards a higher degree at this or any other higher education institution, provided that this is agreed with the supervisor and clearly indicated in the thesis and on the declaration form.
+Any work or any thesis previously submitted to a higher education institution, including Keele, cannot normally be re-submitted, except as part of re-examination unless it has been agreed with the supervisor and clearly indicated in the thesis and on the declaration form.
+Please refer to the Code of Practice for minimum work contributions required for transfers into Keele.

-10.5 Before the degree is awarded you, or someone acting on your behalf, must deposit a bound copy of your thesis with the University Library.
+10.5 Before the degree is awarded you must deposit an electronic copy of your thesis with the University Library.
 This copy will be the property of the University.

 11.1 You must attend an oral examination.